 Pet owners should also be aware that obesity is a prime driver of arthritis, and weight loss is an effective way of providing pain relief in overweight animals.

-Arthritis is more common in overweight cats, so keeping your cat lean and fit is probably the most important single factor in preventing arthritis.
-Extra weight places more pressure on joints, causing more long term wear and tear.
+- Body weight: Obesity is a prime driver of arthritis because the extra weight places more pressure on the joints, leading to more “wear and tear”.
+Arthritis is more common in overweight cats, so keeping a cat lean and fit is probably the most important single factor in preventing arthritis.

 Frequently Asked Questions: